plasmadancom/HAT-GUI/README.md

 ### Option 2: Subdirectory Install

 HAT-GUI can be installed in any subdirectory.
+In this example we'll create a new subdirectory /hats at the web root.

 ```
 mkdir /var/www/html/hats
 cd /var/www/html/hats
 ```

+### Checkout

-Clone web GUI files (you must include the period at the end).
+Install HAT-GUI here (you must include the period at the end).

 ```
 sudo svn checkout https://github.com/plasmadancom/HAT-GUI/trunk/gui .